 recommendations for system-level activities.

+Software dependability and safety analysis report [PAF, -; PDR, CDR].

 For example: introduction of hardware inhibits, and modifications of the system architecture.

-Software dependability and safety analysis report [PAF, -; PDR, CDR].

 .

 ECSS-Q-ST-80_0720090

 As part of the software requirements analysis activities (ref. clause 6.3.2), the supplier shall contribute to the Hardware-Software Interaction Analysis (HSIA) by identifying, for each hardware failure included in the HSIA, the requirements that specify the software behaviour in the event of that hardware failure.